Please click the hashtags below to find out more!

 You might also want to visit the exhibitions of emerging Korean artists at Gallery Hyundai, Kumho Museum of Art, and Hakgojae Gallery, or make handicraft souvenirs at one of the artist-run handicraft shops.

-Catch a glimpse of the latest trends in Seoul
+gold-yellow and fall to the ground.
+Catch a glimpse of the latest trends while shopping at designer

 The alleys on either side of Garosu-gil are collectively called “Serosu-gil”, and are lined with brunch cafes and stylish restaurants suitable for business meetings.